yrsong15/CellSociety/doc/DESIGN.md

 + **Game Engine**
 	+ Responsible for checking whether each species is satisfied in its current position and saving the unsatisfied species.
 It then calls *species.move()* on each instance of a species that is unsatisfied, ultimately using the return value to update the grid in terms of the position of species.
+	+ This class will also query each species to see if it needs to reproduce and complete the actions necessary for that.
 	+ The game engine will be used by the Main class, which will pass the grid to it.
 	+ The game engine will also interact with the grid and the species classes.